Jeremy Clarkson: Health

-On 4 August 2017, he was admitted to hospital after falling ill with pneumonia while on a family holiday in Majorca, Spain, and was being treated in a hospital there.
+On 4 August 2017, Clarkson was admitted to hospital after falling ill with pneumonia while on a family holiday in Mallorca, Spain, and was being treated in a hospital there.
 He subsequently said he could "breathe out harder and for longer than a non-smoking 40-year-old" and had 96 per cent capacity for a person his age.
 "In short, getting on for three-quarters of a million fags have not harmed me in any way.
 I have quite literally defied medical science".

-On 19 October 2024, Clarkson revealed via his column on The Sunday Times that he had a stent fitted at John Radcliffe Hospital in Oxford after experiencing a "sudden deterioration" in his health after returning from holiday in the Indian Ocean.
+On 19 October 2024, Clarkson revealed via his column in The Sunday Times that he had a stent fitted at John Radcliffe Hospital in Oxford after experiencing a "sudden deterioration" in his health after returning from holiday in the Indian Ocean.

+In June 2026, Clarkson disclosed in an episode of Clarkson's Farm that he had been diagnosed with an aggressive form of prostate cancer in May 2025, but that the disease had been detected early.
+A few days later, he announced on Instagram that he was in remission.